About

 Gabriel Ferrero, Ambassador at Large for Global Food Security, Ministry of Foreign Affairs, European Union and Cooperation, Spain, underscored the need for comprehensive financing instruments with different options that are accessible to family farmers and noted the importance of integrated investments in biodiversity, climate, and soil.
 He underscored the importance of strong farmer organizations and empowering women and other smallholder farmers.
 He explained that the complex landscape of instruments needs to be defragmented.

-Zitouni Ould-Dada, Farm Animal Investment Risk and Return (FAIRR) Initiative, explained that the FAIRR Initiative raises awareness of the risks to agrifood systems arising from climate change, biodiversity loss, deforestation, and pollution, among others.
-He said investors recognize these risks and know that business as usual is now highly risky because extreme weather events are affecting global food security.
+Zitouni Ould-Dada, Farm Animal Investment Risk and Return (FAIRR) Initiative, explained that the FAIRR Initiative raises awareness of the risks to agrifood systems arising from climate change, biodiversity loss, deforestation, and pollution.
+He said investors recognize these risks and know that business as usual is now very risky because extreme weather events are affecting global food security.
 He underscored the need to use Nationally Determined Contributions (NDCs) as a means of connecting policy to investment and, citing the disconnect between the goals of the Paris Agreement and agriculture subsidies, called for improving policy alignment.

 Andrea Porro, WFO, highlighted the importance of convergence with national farmers’ organizations, and called for their involvement in the design of innovation, policy, and financial tools.
 Underscoring that farmers are valuable economic actors, he said these tools should be envisioned as an investment, not charity, and that young farmers are stakeholders who should be rewarded as entrepreneurs.